vpankratius/teaching/python/readme.md

-# Python - A Crash Course by Example
+## Python - A Crash Course by Example
-Dr. Victor Pankratius, MIT
+Dr. Victor Pankratius, MIT<br>
 www.victorpankratius.com

 This material aims to bring you up to speed with Python.
 It assumes you already know another programming language.
 I'm trying to be as concise as possible, I don't want to waste your time.